 Upon arrival, handover will be made to the main contact nominated by the Parent / Guardian / Responsible Adult to pick the Unaccompanied Minor up.

 Bookings cannot be accepted for Unaccompanied Minors when the itinerary includes a connection to or from another airline in the USA, including codeshare flights and flights on oneworld partners.
 Other airlines also have limitations.
 Please check with the carrier operating the flight.

 Children travelling alone must be capable of self-administering their medication in order to travel alone.
 Qantas staff are not generally authorised to administer medication.

-- Make sure you notify Qantas at the time of booking
+- Make sure you notify Qantas at the time of booking,

 Checking in for the flight

-When checking in at the airport notify the check-in agent that the child is travelling unaccompanied and hand over the completed Qantas Unaccompanied Minor Documentation.
+When checking in at the airport notify the check-in agent that your child is travelling unaccompanied and hand over the completed Qantas Unaccompanied Minor Documentation.
 Please also impress on your child the importance of keeping all documentation, including his or her passport, safe at all times.